meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

 One of the simplest ways to do this is to time how long it takes to resume a piece of code that's performed an `asyncio.sleep`.
-In ideal conditions the code after the call to sleep will be executed immediately.
+In ideal conditions the code after the call to sleep will be executed immediately after the requested duration.
 In reality it'll take time for other work in the loop to be dealt with.
 Measuring this difference will give us a number for how busy the event loop is.

 The code samples below assume Python 3.7 (but the approach will make sense for 3.6 or 3.8)